• Live Demo

 is not the same as

 myshop.com?utm_source=crm&utm_medium=email&utm_campaign=france_new-offer_subscribers_24-01-2020.
-Can you spot the difference?
+Can you spot the difference? - Be consistent across channels

 If you’re an absolute purist in only marketing through your CRM, than this advice isn’t relevant.
 But if you aren’t marketing through other channels, and never plan to, then you have marketing problems deeper than I can fix here.
 Your social media links need their UTM data to be appended with the same convention as your CRM links, and so on across all your channels.